ThomasSugar/hmil/index.md

       </div>
       <div class="panel-body">
         1. We designed hip exoskeletons, HeSA, AirLegs, and PogoSuit <br/>
-        2. We use a Phase Oscillator Controller.
+        2. We use a Phase Oscillator Controller. <br/>
+        3. Member of the ASTM F48 Committee
       </div>
     </div>
   </div>